pquerner/jira-backup/README.md

  * Backup Jira or Confluence attachments
  * Backup Jira or Confluence database using pg_dump

-## jira-backup script
+## atlassian-backup script

-Check the bin directory for more details on the `jira-backup` script
+Check the bin directory for more details on the `atlassian-backup` script

 ## Puppet module